-How do I schedule Pins to publish on Facebook?
+How do I schedule Pins to publish on my Facebook profile?

 Sending your pins to other social networks can be a great way to increase engagement!
-To get started we've included how to connect your Facebook Profile and some helpful information when cross-promoting on social media.
-Looking to schedule to Twitter, instead?
+To get started we've included how to connect your personal Facebook Profile and some helpful information when cross-promoting on social media.
+Looking to schedule to a Facebook Page or Twitter, instead?